openregulatory/templates/templates/techdoc/14971/risk-management-plan.md

 ### 1.3 Verification of Risk Control Measures

-Risk Control Measures are verified as described in SOP Software Development Lifecycle.
+Risk Control Measures are verified as described in the software development lifecycle as described in SOP Integrated Software Development.

 ### 1.4 Assessment of the overall residual risk